• Skip to primary navigation

 Description

-Looking for the best AIP fries?
-These paleo Green Banana Fries are crispy, nutritious and delicious, paleo and deceptively healthy without any banana flavor!
+These paleo Green Banana Fries are the best nightshade-free, AIP fries!
+They’re crispy and delicious, without any banana flavor!

 Ingredients